A general class of invariant diffusion processes in one dimension: Applications

 For the particular choice $m=0$, $q=0$ and $r=r_0t^{-3}$, we have $c_1(t)=r(t)$, $c_0(t)=-n(t)/2$ we can solve the system \eqref{tau-rho-sigma}

 Finally, we obtain whose explicit form will not be produced here.
 Six arbitrary integration constants enter into the infinitesimal symmetries.

 In summary, we have constructed a PDE of the form

 admitting a symmetry algebra isomorphic to that of the heat equation with a basis given as discussed above.
-The related point transformation is again easy to write down from the formula \eqref{ToHeatTr} in which $\omega(t)$ can be taken as $\omega=2r_0t$ among many other solutions of $\ddot{\omega}+t^{-4}\omega=2r_0t^{-3}$.
+The related point transformation is again easy to write down from the formula \eqref{ToHeatTr} in which $\omega(t)$ can be taken as a private solution $\omega=2r_0t$ of $\ddot{\omega}+t^{-4}\omega=2r_0t^{-3}$.

 The case $n=0$ ($c_2=0$) is easy to handle and we find the corresponding simplest form of the transformation as

 where $r=\dot{s}$.

 Another simple case occurs when $m=0$, $n=-1/t$ ($\varepsilon=0$) and $r=0$ then we have $c_2=c_1=0$ and $c_0(t)=q(t)+1/(2t)$ and the corresponding transformation depending on four arbitrary parameters becomes